 We believe our existing liquidity and cash flows from operations are adequate to fund our normal expected future business operations for the next 12 months.
 As our primary source of liquidity is our cash flows from operations, this will be dependent on our ability to maintain and/or continue to improve revenue as compared to our operational expenses.
 However, if our existing capital resources or cash flows become insufficient to meet current business plans, projections, and existing capital requirements, we may be required to raise additional funds, which may not be available on favorable terms, if at all.
-As of December 31, 2018 and 2017, cash and cash equivalents held in bank accounts in foreign countries totaled \$19.9 million and \$30.6 million, respectively.
+As of December 31, 2019 and 2018, cash and cash equivalents held in bank accounts in foreign countries totaled \$18.2 million and \$19.9 million, respectively.

 We are engaged in ongoing audits in various tax jurisdictions and other disputes in the normal course of business.
 It is impossible at this time to predict whether we will incur any liability, or to estimate the ranges of damages, if any, in connection with these matters.
 Adverse outcomes on these uncertainties may lead to substantial liability or enforcement actions that could adversely affect our cash position.
-For more information, see Note 7 Income Taxes and Note 12 Litigation to our Consolidated Financial Statements.
+Additionally, COVID-19 could adversely impact our workforce, supply chain or demand for our products and therefore, our liquidity in the next twelve months, however, such impact is currently unknown.
+For more information, see Note 7 Income Taxes, Note 12 Litigation and Note 16 Subsequent Events to our Consolidated Financial Statements.